- Wearing computer glasses is one of the best things you can do to relieve eye strain while using a computer.

 Single vision computer glasses – Split the Add number in half, and combine that split number with the Sph.
 Discard the remaining Add, and leave the Add data entry field blank.
 Enter the Cyl and Axis values for both eyes.
 These values are not changed in any way.
 Use the distance PD.

-Once you have an Rx for computer glasses, you can then order computer glasses online from a discount provider like Zenni Optical made to your Rx for as little as $6.95 or less including lenses and frame.
+Once you have an Rx for computer glasses, you can then order computer glasses online from a discount provider like Zenni Optical made to your Rx for as little as $6.95 including lenses and frame.

 If cost is not a concern, you can order them at a walk-in retail optical store and the retailer can also help with adjusting the frames for the best fit.
 And you can try the frames on before you buy.